 Some activities require faster speeds than others.
 For browsing the web, sending emails, and ripping articles from JSTOR, your internet doesn't need to be mega fast - but watching Netflix or iPlayer, streaming music, and downloading games can definitely benefit from fast fibre speeds.
 Fibre optic broadband also has higher upload speeds and better reliability, making it ideal for online gaming and Skype calls too.

 Some broadband packages have caps on how much data you can download each month, while others offer unlimited downloads.
 Going over a download cap can mean your internet switching off for the rest of the month, or expensive additional fees - two things that no house share wants.
-If even one person in your house streams or downloads big files regularly, we'd recommend going for unlimited downloads.
+If even one person in your house streams video or downloads big files regularly, we'd recommend going for unlimited downloads.

 Some providers practise web traffic management.
 In other words, they make sure everyone's internet is always stable by prioritising certain activities at peak times.
 This means you may see dips in speeds in the evenings - particularly for things such as file sharing.
 On the other hand, if you typically just use email and browse the web, you'll barely notice a difference.

-The cost of your bills is always important, especially if you're on a student budget.
+The cost of your bills is always important, especially if you're on a budget.
 Things like faster speeds and higher download limits will drive up the price, and adding more stuff on (like TV or sports packages) will make it more expensive still.

 Of course, the cool thing about a house share is that the bills are split between all of you… meaning that even a more costly broadband package can end up being worth it.
 Use our postcode checker to see what's available for your house and find the best deals.